bassetmatt/bassetmatt/resume/README.md

   - `style.typ`: All styling elements
   - `template.typ`: Layout elements, using style elements
   - `trads.typ`: Main text contents, used in template, they exist in both French and English to easily generate my resume in both languages.

+## Theme
+A themed version of my resume is available in the `theme-dnd` folder!